department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/dependency-indemnity-compensation.md

 <div class="va-introtext">

-If you’re the survivor or parent of a Servicemember who died in the line of duty, or the survivor or parent of a Veteran who died from a service-related injury or illness, you may be able to get a tax-free monetary benefit called Dependency and Indemnity Compensation (DIC).
+If you’re the surviving spouse, child, or parent of a Servicemember who died in the line of duty, or the survivor of a Veteran who died from a service-related injury or illness, you may be able to get a tax-free monetary benefit called Dependency and Indemnity Compensation (DIC).
 Find out if you can get compensation.

 </div>

-#### Am I eligible?
+#### Am I eligible for VA DIC?

 <div class="usa-accordion" aria-multiselectable="true">
 <ul class="usa-unstyled-list">